YK7188/YK_Lab/09-iOS Enrollment with Apple Configurator and Intune — Limitations Without ABM/README.md

 ## Analysis

-✔ Remote Management was triggered but not enrollment profile was returned.
+✔ Remote Management was triggered, but no enrollment configuration was successfully delivered to the device.

 ✔ It appears that without Apple Business Manager, the device cannot be recognized by Intune.

+## Conclusion

+Apple Configurator can successfully place an iOS device into a supervised state and trigger the Remote Management screen.

+However, without Apple Business Manager, Intune is unable to complete device-driven enrollment, even when a profile is created and the device serial number is assigned.

+This suggests that Apple Business Manager is required for Intune to recognize the device during Setup Assistant and deliver enrollment configuration.